 - Berserk Button: Taking his food away is cause for spitting fireballs at Luigi, apparently.

-- Blob Monster: Its form gives the appearance of perpetually dripping.
+- Blob Monster: His form gives him the appearance of being perpetually dripping.

-- Flunky Boss: An interesting variant as the flunkies are all replications of itself, which are also your weapons against him.
+- Flunky Boss: An interesting variant, as the flunkies are all replications of itself, which are also your weapons against him.

 - Living Shadow: Appears out of the shadow cast by a lightning strike.
 Its duplications in the boss fight are also these.

 - Meaningful Name: "Biff" is either a pun on "buff" or the slang term "to hit", which is appropriate since Biff is one of three ghosts in the house (Sir Weston and the house's final boss are the others) that can do 20 hearts (one-fifth of Luigi's health) worth of damage if he decks the plumber.
 Atlas is the name of the Titan from Greek Mythology who holds the world/sky on his shoulders, and is also a reference to famed bodybuilder Charles Atlas.

 - Real Men Wear Pink: Likes lilies because they represent purity.

 - Skippable Boss: You can simply walk past him without any repercussions, minus a lower rank, a bunch of additional treasure, and the Rec Room's resident Boo.

 - Top-Heavy Guy: His pectorals are so enormous, it can be assumed that even if he did have legs, they wouldnt offset how huge his chest is.

 - Unskilled, but Strong: When he gets pissed at you, the way he attacks is by just floating at you, and flailing his arms in circles.
 He's also a mountain of muscle that can knock out a fifth of your health in one hit.